Streampunk/redioactive/README.md

 #### Promises just work

 Expressing asynchronous work as promises is becoming the defacto approach for Javascript and Typescript developers, replacing callbacks.
-Express asynchronous processing for each stream element
+Express asynchronous processing for each stream element as a promise, delaying resolution where it is necessary to regulate the flow.

 #### Fork and zip